MasrourTawfik/Textra_Insights/Docs/Scripts/5_Deployment.rst

 Once you commit this file, your space will switch to Building, and you should see the container's build logs pop up so you can monitor its status.

+- If you are using Ollama refer to `here <https://ollama.com/blog/ollama-is-now-available-as-an-official-docker-image>`_ To see how to use Ollama as a Docker image.

 Step 4: Using the application 🚀
 ++++++++++++++++++++++++++++++++